 Reggie Robinson Jr. recently received his MFA from the FSU/AsoloConservatory and is glad to be back in Chicago.
 His credits at the Conservatory included Malvolio in Twelfth Night, the Detective in Stop Kiss and Burgess in Candida.
 He recently read the part of Sgt.
 Green in Ask/Tell as a part of Unplugged, Asolo Rep's New Play Festival.
 He has appeared with Muse of Fire as Pistol in Henry V and the Porter in Macbeth.
 This summer he will be playing Friar Laurence in Romeo and Juliet.

 Eric Damon Smith (AEA) is a Chicago based actor/director.
 As an actor Eric appeared with Muse of Fire as Jaques in As You Like It, and as the Constable of France in Henry V. He also directed Antigone and All's Well That Ends Well for Muse of Fire’s Spring Reading Series.
-Recent professional credits include Charles Condomine in Blithe Spirit and roles in Much Ado About Nothing, Sweeney Todd, and Richard III for Great Lakes Theater in Cleveland, and Idaho Shakespeare Festival; Bud in Gutenberg!
-The Musical at Milwaukee Rep.; Bassanio (Merchant of Venice) and Oliver (As You Like It) at Riverside Theatre in the Parks.
+Recent professional credits include As You Like It at Lake Tahoe Shakespeare Festival, Charles Condomine in Blithe Spirit, and roles in Much Ado About Nothing, Sweeney Todd, and Richard III for Great Lakes Theater in Cleveland, and Idaho Shakespeare Festival; Bud in Gutenberg!
+The Musical at Milwaukee Rep.; and Bassanio (Merchant of Venice) and Oliver (As You Like It) at Riverside Theatre in the Parks.
 Other Chicago credits include: Mosca in Volpone, directed by Sheldon Patinkin (City Lit.); Jamie in Long Day's Journey into Night (Polarity Ensemble); Flaminio Scala (Jeff Award nomination, Actor in a Principal Role - Musical, NonEquity Wing) in The Glorious Ones (Boho and Theatre on the Lake); Malvolio in Twelfth Night (Piccolo Theatre); Antonio in The Merchant of Venice (Boho); and work at Northlight and Remy Bumppo.

 Ryan Swikle (Artistic Associate) runs Muse of Fire's education programs and appeared in the first four of Muse of Fire's Evanston productions: as Mark Antony in Julius Caesar, Touchstone in As You Like It, the title role in Macbeth, and the Dauphin in Henry V. Other Shakespeare credits include the Duke in Measure for Measure, Bassanio in The Merchant of Venice, Orsino in Twelfth Night, Benedick in Much Ado About Nothing, and Egeon/Pinch/Balthasar/Luce in The Comedy of Errors.
 Ryan has performed with Montana Shakespeare in the Schools and the Illinois Shakespeare Festival.
 He studied Shakespeare at the Royal Academy of Dramatic Art in London.
 Contact Ryan: firstname.lastname@example.org